 Group flight from Havana to Florida

 ||Hotel is NOT included for March 13, 2021.
 Flight delays are common in Cuba,

 so please book your return flight from FL the latest possible or the following day.

-Final Payment: This is the difference of your Program Cost minus the $1000 deposit you've already paid.
+This is the difference of your Program Cost minus the $1200 you've already paid (Deposit + First Payment).
 Students who are using financial aid may have this payment deadline extended.
 See "Financial Aid" information below.